Quantum Metrological Power of Continuous-Variable Quantum Networks

 Furthermore, since we can achieve the Heisenberg scaling using the optimal local phase shifts $\bm{\phi}^*$, Theorem \ref{Th1} can be interpreted from a different aspect.
 From the perspective of active transformation, the local phase shift for $i$th mode $\hat{R}_i(\phi_i^*)$ transforms the quadrature operator $\hat{p}_i$ into $\hat{R}_i^\dagger(\phi_i^*)\hat{p}_i\hat{R}_i(\phi_i^*)=\hat{x}_i \sin \phi_{i}^* + \hat{p}_i \cos \phi_{i}^*$.
-Thus, if we absorb the local phase shifters into displacement operators by the above transformation, Theorem~\ref{Th1} implies that the QFI of a state right after a BSN mostly follows the Heisenberg scaling with respect to a parameter $x$ generated by operators $\sum_{i=1}^M(\hat{x}_i\sin\phi_i^*+\hat{p}_i\cos\phi_i^*)$, where $\bm{\phi}^*$ satisfies $e^{i\phi_a}=U^*_{a1}/|U_{a1}|$ for all $a$'s for a given BSN $U$.
-Consequently, we obtain the following corollary: \begin{corollary} When a single-mode squeezed vacuum state undergoes a random BSN, most of the output states are beneficial for a distributed quantum displacement sensing with a specific direction of displacement. \end{corollary} Thus, in general, a random BSN yields an entangled probe that has an enhancement for particular metrological tasks.
+Thus, if we absorb the local phase shifters into displacement operators by the above transformation, Theorem~\ref{Th1} implies that the QFI of the state right after a BSN mostly follows the Heisenberg scaling with respect to a parameter $x$ generated by operators $\sum_{i=1}^M(\hat{x}_i\sin\phi_i^*+\hat{p}_i\cos\phi_i^*)$.
+Consequently, we obtain the following corollary: \begin{corollary} When a single-mode squeezed vacuum state undergoes a random BSN, most of the output states are beneficial for distributed quantum displacement sensing with a specific direction of displacement. \end{corollary} Therefore, most CV quantum networks render an entanglement that enables one to attain the Heisenberg scaling for particular metrological tasks.
 Nevertheless, if we fix the direction of displacement of interest, we find that local optimization is essential for our protocol.
 In fact, without local operation, i.e., $\phi_a=0$ for all $a$'s, we cannot attain the Heisenberg scaling even if the input state is chosen to be the optimal state that maximizes QFI for a given $U$.
-Let us denote the QFI of the optimal state as $\mathcal{H}(U)$.
-We can derive the following result: